erikg713/Plinko-on-Pi/README.md

 ---

-This version positions Plinko on Pi as a retro‑arcade showcase with a store, making it feel like a modernized classic.

-Would you like me to design the store layout (categories, UI flow, retro‑arcade styling) so it looks like a real in‑game shop?
+I can also prepare a README‑admin.md for your backend dashboard so contributors know how to manage fairness, analytics, and store content.
+Would you like me to merge that into this README or keep it separate for clarity?